Duluth City Adult Softball League

 • Untouched home runs over the fence in excess of the allowed number shall be declared as outs.

-All other home run criteria shall follow the current ASA rule book.
+All other home run criteria shall follow the current USA Softball rule book.

 h) Best Ball Rule: The umpire will provide one new game ball per team, per game.
 Teams are expected to retrieve